 - Youth Worker Training for the Central North Island

-- Tikanga Maori Motivational programmes held on marae
+- Tikanga Māori Motivational programmes

 - Hokai Tapuwae Kaupapa Māori Korero

-- Re-integration Services
+- Sustanining Tenancy Services

 - Emergency Housing Support